| home | catalogue | history | references | appendix |

 in the absolute identity of the language in many passages of the two books.)

-work, a translation of which is here presented, which is also entitled
+a translation of which is here presented, which is also entitled 'Moolelo

-'Moolelo Hawaii', though it contains many things which do not properly
+Hawaii', though it contains many things which do not properly belong to

-belong to history.
-The his- torical part brings us down only to the times
+history.
+The his- torical part brings us down only to the times of Umi,

 Page xii

-late day to obtain any reliable information in regard to the primitive
+difficult at this late day to obtain any reliable information in regard

-an insight into the actual thoughts and feelings of a people separated
+and gaining an insight into the actual thoughts and feelings of a people

-from himself by profound differences of race, environment and education.
+separated from himself by profound differences of race, environment and

-from the rapidity of the changes which are taking place throughout the
+difficulty arises from the rapidity of the changes which are taking place

-Pacific Ocean, and from the inevitable mingling of old and new, which discredits
+throughout the Pacific Ocean, and from the inevitable mingling of old and

 In the following work, however, we have the testimony of one who was born and grew up to manhood under the tabu system, who had himself been a devout worshipper of the old gods, who had been brought up at the royal court, and who was considered by his countrymen as an authority on the subjects on which he afterwards wrote.